Moon Photography: A Lunar Photo Gallery

 moon photography

-Full Moon through a Telescope:
+The Moon through a Telescope:

-Full moon through a telescope
+The moon through a telescope

 Now, I have the adapters to connect my DSLR camera directly to the telescope for prime-focus imaging.
 This photo was taken using the prime focus method with a Canon 70D.

 Telescopes are the ultimate prime telephoto lenses.
-They offer a long focal length and the perfect focal ratio for a crisp shot of the moon, that is what telescopes were designed for.
+They offer a long focal length and the perfect focal ratio for a crisp shot of the moon; that is what telescopes were designed for.
 With this long focal length also comes increased shake and weight.

 Moon close-up